What is a BESS?

 Why doesn’t the Oshtemo Township Board just say no?

-Know that you are not alone, there is a growing number of Oshtemo Residents speaking out – there is strength in numbers.
+You are not alone, there is a growing number of Oshtemo Residents speaking out – there is strength in numbers.

 How safe is “close enough” to a utility-scale BESS site?